MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Calculation/instructions.md

 # H SDD – Calculation

 ## Introduction

 Creating functions to do repetitive task is a useful feature of modular programming.
-Get the function right, and it will produce the correct result every time it is called.
+Get the function right, and it will produce the correct result every time it is called!

 ## Task